Summary – Living Alone with Dementia: Key Risks and Solutions

 Frequent visits, phone calls, and active involvement in care provide emotional support and enhance the quality of life for dementia patients.

-Utilize Community Resources
+Utilise Community Resources

 Knowing When Additional Care Is Needed

-Recognizing the right time to seek additional care is critical.
+Recognising the right time to seek additional care is critical.
 Early-stage dementia patients may be managed with minimal supervision.
 However, as the disease progresses, constant monitoring becomes essential.
 For those in advanced stages, options like memory care facilities or full-time in-home care may be necessary to ensure safety and well-being.

 Conclusion